Kings Beach

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, across all routes, there are 85 trips per day, which equates to approximately 150 weekly trips per individual stop.
+Across all routes, service frequency averages 85 trips daily, equating to around 150 weekly trips per individual stop.

 Frequently Asked Questions - Transport